Strix007/wsl/README.md

 **Note:** `.emacs-profiles.el` already has a few more configs setup, all you need to do is install their respective files to their expected directories.

-#### All-the-icons
-After first booting into emacs, make sure to do a `M-x all-the-icons-install-fonts RET`.

 #### LSP
-Make sure to install the language-servers in `.emacs.default/init.el` on your system.
+Make sure to install the language-servers in you need on your system.

 #### Counsel-spotify
 Define variables for spotify-client-id and spotify-client-secret for counsel-spotify in `.emacs.default/env.el`